kxr/ocp4_setup_upi_kvm/README.md

 The output of the `expose_cluster.sh --method haproxy` script will remind you about these additional configurations.

 ___

-## [PREREQUISITE] Setting up dnsmasq on the Hypervisor
-* We need a DNS server and we will be using dnsmasq.
-You have two options <font color='red'>(pick either one)</font>:

-  1. **Use NetworkManager's embedded dnsmasq**

-      This is preferable if you are running this on your laptop with dynamic interfaces getting IP/DNS from DHCP. dnsmasq in NetworkManager is not enabled by defualt.
-If you don't have this enabled and want to use this mode, you can simply enable it by:

-     ~~~
-     echo -e "[main]\ndns=dnsmasq" > /etc/NetworkManager/conf.d/nm-dns.conf
-     systemctl restart NetworkManager
-     ~~~
-      To read more about this feature I recommend reading this [Fedora Magazine post by Clark](https://fedoramagazine.org/using-the-networkmanagers-dnsmasq-plugin/).

-  2. **Setup a separate dnsmasq server on the host**

-      This is preferable if the network on the host is not being managed by NetworkManager.
-To setup dnsmasq run the following commands (adjust according to your environment):

-     ~~~
-     yum -y install dnsmasq
-     for x in $(virsh net-list --name); do virsh net-info $x | awk '/Bridge:/{print "except-interface="$2}'; done > /etc/dnsmasq.d/except-interfaces.conf
-     sed -i '/^nameserver/i nameserver 127.0.0.1' /etc/resolv.conf
-     systemctl restart dnsmasq
-     systemctl enable dnsmasq
-     ~~~

-* Make sure that the first entry in /etc/resolv.conf if pointing to 127.0.0.1.
-Also dobule check that restarting network/Network Manager on the host doesn't override the /etc/resolv.conf
-___

 ## Auto Starting VMs